hyperledger/besu/docs/Using-Pantheon/Transactions/Revert-Reason.md

 ## Where is the Revert Reason Included

-When revert reason is enabled, the revert reason is included in the transaction receipt returned by [`eth_getTransactionReceipt`](../../Reference/Pantheon-API-Methods.md#eth_gettransactionreceipt).
+When revert reason is enabled, the revert reason is included as an ABI-encoded string in the transaction receipt returned by [`eth_getTransactionReceipt`](../../Reference/Pantheon-API-Methods.md#eth_gettransactionreceipt).

 !!! important